Short Answer (quick read).

 What is the difference between VPS and shared hosting?

 You have already chosen and registered a domain name.
 Great!
 That’s a good start.
 Then now is time to arrange web hosting.
 But what will you choose?
 Which package should you have?
 It is not always easy to determine what suits you.
-Shared hosting?
-Or a VPS?
+Shared plans?
+Or a virtual machine?
 Is VPS hosting faster than shared?
 And what are the differences?

-With shared hosting, the hosting company takes care of the configuration, maintenance and management of the server.
+With shared hosting, the company takes care of the configuration, maintenance and management of the server.
 For example, they determine what operating system, what web server and what database server they use on the server and they keep everything up-to-date.
-The advantage of this is that you need little to no technical knowledge to use shared hosting.
+The advantage of this is that you need little to no technical knowledge to use a sharing package.

 VPS: Virtual Private Server